dalexhd/ft_irc/README.md

 - Message:
 - Usecase:

+## INFO

 RPL_INFO (371)

-- Message:
+- Message: "<client> :<string>"
-- Usecase:
+- Usecase: Sent as a reply to the INFO command, this numeric returns human-readable information describing the server: e.g. its version, list of authors and contributors, and any other miscellaneous information which may be considered to be relevant.

 RPL_ENDOFINFO (374)

-- Message:
+- Message: "<client> :End of INFO list"
-- Usecase:
+- Usecase: Indicates the end of an INFO response.

 RPL_MOTDSTART (375)